JamFox/docs.jamfox.dev/docs/content/homelab/ansible.md

 [Ansible](https://docs.ansible.com/ansible/latest/index.html) is a software tool that provides simple but powerful automation for cross-platform computer support.
 It is primarily intended for IT professionals, who use it for application deployment, updates on workstations and servers, cloud provisioning, configuration management, intra-service orchestration, and nearly anything a systems administrator does on a weekly or daily basis.
 Ansible doesn't depend on agent software and has no additional security infrastructure, so it's easy to deploy.

-For the best guide for deep diving into using Ansible check out [Jeff Geerling's Ansible Guide](https://www.jeffgeerling.com/blog/2020/ansible-101-jeff-geerling-youtube-streaming-series).
+For the best guide for deep diving into using Ansible check out [Jeff Geerling's Ansible Guide](https://www.jeffgeerling.com/blog/2020/ansible-101-jeff-geerling-youtube-streaming-series) if you like video format or [Fast Ansible Guide](https://github.com/omerbsezer/Fast-Ansible) if you prefer text.

-Ansible was the obvious choice for me as I had quite a lot of experience with it.
 For configuration management it made sense to go with something simple to ease bootstrapping and favoring mutability for fastest development.
 Running a whole platform like Puppet did not make sense because of bootstrapping and resource overhead.
 Ansible is simple to write, understand and manage if written well from the get-go.
+I also tried SaltStack, but in the end it had too many shortcomings, check out the conclusions of the [Ansible User's Guide to Saltstack](../../../content/devops/saltstack-for-ansible) page.

 Also knowing Ansible I knew how slow it can be.
 There's two ways of solving this: using push mode with a central management (with homebrew solutions or AWX/Ansible Tower) with parallel playbook execution for each host OR pull mode where each host essentially configures itself.
 Running AWX/Ansible Tower has the same problem of bootstrapping and resource overhead.
 Homebrew parallel push system spikes the central management resource usage when executed and requires you to be on two hosts (central management host and the host being configured) when developing.
-It is quite evident that pull mode is the more scalable, resource efficient and easier for swift changes so I went with that, although because of it's outside-in nature it is less secure.
+It is quite evident that pull mode is the more scalable, resource efficient and easier for swift changes, although because of it's outside-in nature it is less secure.
+I've tried and used both, but went back to push mode using [ansible-parallel](https://github.com/JamFox/ansible-parallel).

 I settled on the following requirements: